rclone/rclone/docs/content/onedrive.md

-It is a [known](https://github.com/OneDrive/onedrive-api-docs/issues/1068) issue that Sharepoint (not OneDrive or OneDrive for Business) may return "item not found" errors when users try to replace or delete uploaded files; this seems to mainly affect Office files (.docx, .xlsx, etc.).
+It is a [known](https://github.com/OneDrive/onedrive-api-docs/issues/1068) issue that Sharepoint (not OneDrive or OneDrive for Business) may return "item not found" errors when users try to replace or delete uploaded files; this seems to mainly affect Office files (.docx, .xlsx, etc.) and web files (.html, .aspx, etc.).
 As a workaround, you may use the `--backup-dir <BACKUP_DIR>` command line argument so rclone moves the files to be replaced/deleted into a given backup directory (instead of directly replacing/deleting them).
 For example, to instruct rclone to move the files into